-SafePal S1 Review 2026: The Binance-Backed Air-Gapped Wallet That Protects Without Wires
+SafePal S1 Review 2026: Is the Air-Gapped Wallet Worth It?

 SafePal S1 operates completely offline via QR codes, has a self-destruct mechanism and supports 30,000+ tokens.
 One of the safest options for those prioritizing total isolation.